 #3 – Chichicastenango – Home to the largest market in Central America!

-Situated high in the Guatemalan Highlands, Chichicastenango translates to place of Chichica (an itchy plant you should never touch).
-The seemingly normal town doesn’t off tourists much to do on most days, but if you have the chance to visit on a Thursday or a Sunday, you will not be disappointed!
+Situated high in the Guatemalan Highlands, Chichicastenango is home to Guatemala’s most vibrant crafts market.
+If you have the chance to visit on a Thursday or a Sunday, you will not be disappointed!

 Best Attractions

-- Chichicastenango Market occurs every Thursday and Sunday right in the middle of the city center.
-Shops and stalls spill out into the street selling everything from fresh produce to pottery to livestock.
+- Chichicastenango Market occurs every Thursday and Sunday right in the middle of the city centre.
+Shops and stalls spill out into the street, selling everything from fresh produce to pottery to livestock.

-- Chichicastenango Regional Museum showcases traditional artifacts from Guatemala.
-You’ll find everything from 800-year old ceramics to bright, colorful jade and stone carvings.
+- Chichicastenango Regional Museum showcases traditional artefacts from Guatemala.
+You’ll find everything from 800-year-old ceramics to bright, colourful jade and stone carvings.

 #4 – Semuc Champey – One of the most beautiful and scenic places to visit in Guatemala

-Semuc Champey is one of the natural highlights of Guatemala.
-The brightly colored pools are tiered, and the water cascades down through each one until it reaches the Cahabón River.
+I love Semuc Champey, it’s one of the natural highlights of Guatemala.
+The brightly coloured pools are tiered, and the water cascades down through each one until it reaches the Cahabón River.
+I’ve never seen landscapes like this in my life, which makes it another unique Guatemala-only exclusive.

-It’s truly one of Guatemala’s most magical landscapes, and you’ll be happy that you made the journey through the jungle to see its flowing falls.
+Semuc Champey is truly one of Guatemala’s most magical landscapes, and you’ll be happy that you made the journey through the jungle to see its flowing falls.
+And floating down the river in a tube with a Gallo (local beer) in your hand is definitely a vibe!

 As for your stay, I recommend Greengo’s Hotel.
 I extended my stay twice, and I bet you will too.